a676-code/interactive-gt/README.md

 # interactive-gt
-An interactive game theory application for analyzing 2-player games using nashpy in tkinter.
+An interactive game theory application for analyzing 2-player games using nashpy and axelrod in at tkinter GUI.

 ![2 strats each](images/image1.png)
 ![more strategies](images/image2.png)